 But what if your erection didn’t go away after climax?
 That would certainly have posed a problem for our ancestors trying to outrun bears.
 So, humans developed an off-switch called phosphodiesterase-5 (PDE5).

-PDE5 is an enzyme that causes the breakdown of cGMP, and as your body runs low on cGMP, those muscles in the penis constrict, blood flow reduces, and your erection goes away.
+PDE5 is an enzyme that causes the breakdown of cGMP, and as your body runs low on cGMP, the muscles in the penis constrict, blood flow reduces, and your erection goes away.
 With many ED cases, there’s either too little cGMP produced upon arousal or PDE5 is too abundant or being released too early (before climax).
 PDE5 inhibitors prevent the enzymatic activity of PDE5, allowing cGMP to continue building up and doing its job: maintaining relaxed smooth muscles and the blood flow needed for a healthy erection.7

-This is why the common misconceptions that Viagra will actively cause an erection or result in hours-long erections are incorrect.8 Viagra and other PDE5 inhibitors allow you to respond to arousal with an erection and to keep that erection long enough to enjoy penetrative sex to climax.
+This is why the common misconceptions that Viagra will directly cause an erection or result in hours-long erections are incorrect.8 Rather, Viagra and other PDE5 inhibitors allow you to respond to arousal with an erection and to keep that erection long enough to enjoy penetrative sex to climax.
 They don’t magically make you hard out of nowhere.
 After climax, your body’s PDE5 production picks up dramatically, typically with more intensity than PDE5 inhibitors are designed to counteract.
 That way, you won’t have an erection for hours after intercourse (if you do, this is a reason to call your doctor).

 Winner: BlueChew

 You can take tadalafil either as needed or as a daily medication.
-When taken as needed, it will last in the body for anywhere from 12 36 hours, depending on things like dosage, your metabolism, and whether you took it on an empty stomach.10 Like sildenafil, it can take up to an hour to start working.
+When taken as needed, it will last in the body for anywhere from 12 to 36 hours, depending on things like dosage, your metabolism, and whether you took it on an empty stomach.10 Like sildenafil, it can take up to an hour to start working.

 When taken daily, tadalafil builds up in your system and is always there if you happen to need it.11 But if you aren’t especially sexually active, taking a daily medication might not be your best course of action.